 I bought two!
 And the store got its MWR.

-Walmart used a formula direct response copywriters have been using since the beginning of time.
+This grocery store used a proven formula direct response copywriters have been using since the beginning of time.
 Or selling, at least.

-And you can use it to create copy that creates a steady stream of customers to your door.
+And you can use it to create web copy, emails and landing pages that attracts a steady stream of customers to your door.

-Then, create a slippery slope that excites and motivates prospects to continue through your selling process – either through your web or email copy.
+Step 3: Create a slippery slope that excites and motivates prospects to continue through your selling process until they get to your MWR.

 Everything in your copy – from the headline, first paragraph, sub headlines, and every word you use should lead the reader toward your Most Wanted Response.